Resistance Band Trap Exercises To Build Bigger, Stronger Upper Back

 Face pulls work wonders for correcting forward-rounded shoulders, a common issue caused by modern sedentary lifestyles.
 Strengthening the muscles responsible for retracting the scapula can lead to improved posture.

-The tension created by the band greatly activates the rear delt and upper back, making it an excellent warm-up before an upper-body training session.
+The band’s tension greatly activates the rear delt and upper back, making it an excellent warm-up before an upper-body training session.

 Resistance Band Face Pull